About the course

 The allocation of graduate supervision is the responsibility of the Department of Politics and International Relations and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Supervisors are usually selected from the academic staff within the Department of Politics and International Relations.
 Under exceptional circumstances a supervisor may be found outside the Department of Politics and International Relations.
 Students can expect to meet with their supervisor approximately three times each term.

-At the end of the course, you are required to sit written examinations in the two option papers of your choice and submit a thesis.
+At the end of the course, you will complete two option papers of your choice assessed by examination or coursework and submit a thesis.

 Graduate work in politics will prepare you for an academic career in the field, either in Oxford or elsewhere, but the DPIR also celebrates the substantial number of its graduates working in government, in diplomatic services, and in senior positions in the private sector.